aherlihy/linearfn/README.md

  precedent in Scala for this style and the alternative just requires ahead-of-time declaration of methods, so it's a trade-off.

 2. How can side effects be prevented if Scala is not purely functional?
 > Assuming that users do not call `.unsafe` unwrap functions in the body of a linear function, side effects are prevented by (1) having all linear types wrapped in the `Restricted` type (see FAQ#1), and (2) staging the computation: operations on linear types are wrapped in lambdas that are stored in the `Restricted` type.
  Only terms returned by the linear function body are executed, so operations that are not returned are never executed.
- As users are required to annotate any methods that consume the value with @consumed, all operations on linear types are tracked.
+ All operations on linear types are tracked through the dependency tuples.
 However, this does mean that the library is more useful for DSLs than for general-purpose programming, since staging can introduce repeated computations if users call side-effectful methods on non-restricted types.

 3. Returning types that nest Restricted types, e.g., `List[Restricted[T, D]]`.